LinkedIn 101 – The Basics That Every Business Professional Needs to Know

 Groups are discussion forums on LinkedIn that share some common understanding - like an Alumni network for Roosevelt University, perhaps, or an Executive Assistants forum.

-This is a great place to continue your social networking that we described in Step 3, sharing valuable content with targeted groups and engaging in opportunities for conversations and social listening.
+This is a great place to continue the social networking process that we described in Step 3, sharing valuable content with targeted groups and engaging in opportunities for conversations and social listening.

 You can search for groups to join based on keywords pertaining to your industry (Chicago Real Estate, for example) or even start your own group.
 LinkedIn also gives you suggestions for groups that may be applicable to you.
 Get exploring!